RBC GranFondo Whistler

-Four thousand cyclists will pedal 122 kilometres for the 9th annual RBC GranFondo Whistler.
+Six thousand cyclists will pedal 122 kilometres from Vancouver, along the Sea-to-Sky Highway, to Whistler, for the annual RBC GranFondo Whistler.

 Travelling and parking within Whistler

 Although the Sea-to-Sky Highway in Whistler will be open in both directions, traffic will be significantly delayed from 5:30 a.m. to 5:30 p.m. south of Whistler Village.

 Residents and visitors are encouraged to take transit, walk, or bike.

 Access Whistler Village by Lorimer Road.
 Pay parking is available in Day Lots 1, 2, 3, and 5.

 Late arrivals: Day Lot 1, 2, 3, and 5 will likely become full early in the day.